Hizoka76/keneric_qt6/README.md

 ## English version:
-This new version for KDE6 follows on from https://github.com/Hizoka76/keneric, which worked for KDE5.
+This new version for KDE6 follows on from <a href="https://github.com/Hizoka76/keneric">keneric</a>, which worked for KDE5.

 The operation of keneric and its makefile had to be modified to make it compatible with KDE6.